Sometimes, the people you sell to don’t know what they are searching for.

 - What are your top exit pages?

-Step three: Use your head keyword terms (as discussed above) to decide what you want to name your category pages.
+Step Three: Use your short-tail keyword terms (as discussed above) to decide what you want to name your category pages.

-I would recommend using this head keyword term in your page title, header, and include it in the top 200-word paragraph.
+I would recommend using this short-tail keyword term in your page title, header, and include it in the top 200-word paragraph.

 Here’s an example from Wrightwood Furniture: